x684867/tabcmd_linux/README.md

 Objective:

 	Implement Tableau's tabcmd command line utility in Linux by creating a script that will setup a user-provided tabcmd.jar file for use within the Linux Operating System (also may work on mac).

+How-To-Use:

+	(1) Download the script:

+		wget https://raw.github.com/x684867/tabcmd_linux/master/setup.sh -O ~/setup.sh

+	(2) Make the script executable:

+		chmod +x ~/setup.sh

+	(3) Execute the setup script:

+		~/setup.sh

+	(4)